MakeSchool-Tutorials/GameOfLife-Unity-VR/P05-ui/content.md

 Congratulations!
 You now have a fully functional Game of Life!

-But…

-You know…

-You know what would take it to a whole new LEVEL…?
+But...
+You know...
+You know what would take it to a whole new LEVEL?!??